yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/twitter.md

      <img src="https://i.imgur.com/Ww0616o.png" alt="drawing" width="60%"/>

-15. Dev environment is successfully setup.
+    * The  Dev environment is successfully setup.

      ![](https://i.imgur.com/DUAiP6f.png)

-## 3. Connect Twitter channel to your bot
+## 3. Connect Twitter to your bot

 To connect the Twitter channel to the Yellow.ai platform, follow these steps: